 Location is an element that can really add a sense of occasion to a meal and the Principal Hotel is without doubt one of the most striking places to dine in York since its refurbishment some years ago which elevated it from faded glory to contemporary relevance.
 There’s a smartly decorated bar to relax in which has a rather attractive table football table in an ante-room, and an airy lounge in which to take afternoon tea, while for more formal dining, there’s a restaurant offering called The Refectory situated in an open, glassed addition to the main building.
-It’s a relaxing and relatively informal place to eat that we thought would be perfect for a Sunday lunch.
+It’s a relaxing and relatively informal place to eat that we thought would be perfect for Sunday lunch at The Refectory.

 I’m always a little reticent to order a starter when enjoying a Sunday lunch out for fear of it distracting from the serious business of eating roast potatoes, but the restaurant setting makes that more appropriate, so we quickly settled on smoked trout with fennel and passion fruit and a confit duck terrine.
 Thankfully both dishes were appropriately light to leave space for further indulgence, the trout taking winner’s honours in the pairing thanks to the smears of passion fruit underpinning the fish and the well dressed salad providing a series of satisfying mouthfuls.
 The confit duck terrine used pink peppercorn and pistachio for depth along with some homemade chutney, the toasted sourdough crunching happily underneath it all.